 Project 3

-For the third example in the state of the art chapter, a study lead by Aryan Khatana in 2020 is explored.
+For the third example in the state of the art chapter, a study lead by Aryan Khatana in 2020 is explored (colocar referencia).
 This example uses PyTorch as the main framework, and it also introduces the transfer learning concept.

 Transfer learning is a machine learning method where a model develop for a task is reused as the starting point for a model on a second task (Jason Brownlee, 2017).

 To achieve transfer learning, the ResNet model is used.
-ResNets are deep learning model that have been stated and defined by several individuals and companies over recent years, and have proven excel in image classification tasks (Connor Shorten, 2019).
+ResNets are a deep learning model that have been stated and defined by several individuals and companies over recent years, and have proven excel in image classification tasks (Connor Shorten, 2019).
 Given that in this project classifying music genres is based in signals extraction that is later converted into an image representation, using ResNet with transfer learning improves speed training, as well as it provides a ground to achieve a good result.

 Genres Classified